Definition of String in C

 • If the string is too small for the string literal, then the string literal will be truncated.
 If the string literal (including its null terminator) is smaller than the character array, then the final characters in the array will be undefined.

-• We can assign a string constant to a char array – either with no size specified, or we can specify a size plus one for null character.
+• We can assign a string constant to a char array – either with no size specified, or we can specify a size plus one for a null character.

 • The C compiler inserts the NULL (‘\0’) character automatically at the end of the string.
 So initialization of the NULL character is not essential.

 • There is a difference between a single character in character form stored in memory and a single character in string form stored in a memory.
-The single character requires only one byte memory space whereas the single character in string form requires two bytes (one byte for the character and other byte for the delimiter).
+The single character requires only one byte of memory space whereas the single character in string form requires two bytes (one byte for the character and the other byte for the delimiter).

 • The characters of strings are stored in the contiguous (adjacent) memory locations.

-• The %s is used in the scanf() and printf() functions for input and output as a format specification for strings.With the scanf() function of string, ‘&’ symbol is not necessary to attach during inputting the string data(such as scanf(“%s”,str1)).
+• The %s is used in the scanf() and printf() functions for input and output as a format specification for strings.With the scanf() function of string, the ‘&’ symbol is not necessary to attach during inputting the string data(such as scanf(“%s”,str1)).

 • Also, the string function gets() and puts() are used as string input and output (such as gets(str1) or puts(str1)).